top of page

 3. Philosophy of Science: Boyle is also a philosopher.
 In his writings, he explores the relationship between science and religion, arguing that pursuit of knowledge is a means to understand the divine order of the universe.

 4. The Boylean Society: As a member of the Royal Society, Boyle collaborates with prominent scientists of his time, contributing to the collective advancement of knowledge.
-His participation helps legitimize experimental science as a respectable field of inquiry distinct from alchemical traditions.
+His participation helps legitimize experimental science as a respectable field of inquiry distinct from the sullied and disrespectable alchemical traditions.
+The mystic and esoteric language of "chemistry" gains popularity.

 Robert Boyle (1627 - 1691)